Tanjava/LauraCatharina/README.md

   1. In the GitHub repository, navigate to the Settings tab.
   2. From the settings tab, select the 'Pages' tab in the 'Code and Automation' section.
   3. In the source section, select 'Deploy from a brach' and in the branch section, select 'Main' and click 'Save'.
-  4. The page will update and show "Your site is ready to be published at https://username.github.io/repository-name/", indicating a successful deployment.
+  4. The page will update and show "Your site is live at https://username.github.io/repository-name/", indicating a successful deployment.

-The live link for the site can be found here - https://tanjava.github.io/Laura-Catharina/index.html
+The live link for the site can be found here - https://tanjava.github.io/LauraCatharina/

 # Credits